vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/vmbc-four-node-one-client-deployment/README.md

 Replica nodes are the participants in the consensus algorithm, concord-bft.
 Client nodes are the clients in the blockchain network running ethrpc.

 The current sample deployment has been tested on the following components:
--	Minikube with a VirtualBox driver
+-	Minikube with VirtualBox, Hyperkit and Docker drivers
 -	Hosted on AWS EKS

 ## Deployment Prerequisites